BrawlRE/BrawlRE.github.io/public/docs/Brawl/Song_IDs.md

 Credits | X27 | 2713
 ```
 X06/26FE is the song that plays on the Classic mode score screen after defeating Master Hand.

 X12/2704 is not referenced anywhere.

-X14/2706 is referenced, codenamed "ENDING"
+X14/2706 is referenced, codenamed "ENDING".

 X22/270E is the jingle that plays at the end of Classic mode, when your trophy lands on the table.

-X24/2710 is referenced, but has no codename
+X24/2710 is referenced, but has no codename.

-Mario franchise (Axx filenames)
+### Mario franchise (Axx filenames)
 ```handsontable
 # COLUMNS
 Song Title